Coboundary expansion for the union of determinantal hypertrees: Introduction

 are defined the usual way, see for example \cite{lubotzky2018high}.
 If the complex $K$ is not clear from the context, we write $\delta_{i,\mathbb{F}}^K$.
 The space of $i$-coboundaries is defined as $B^i(K,\mathbb{F})=\Image \delta_{i-1,\mathbb{F}}$.

-Next we define a norm on $C^i(K,\mathbb{F})$.
-We first define the weight $w(\sigma)$ of an $i$-dimensional face $\sigma$ as the number of top dimensional faces containing $\sigma$ divided by some normalizing factor, that is,
+Next we define a norm on $C^i(K,\mathbb{F}_2)$.
+We first define the weight $w(\sigma)$ of an $i$-dimensional face $\sigma$ as the number of top dimensional faces containing $\sigma$ divided by a normalizing factor, that is,

 The normalizing factor is chosen such that the total weight of the $i$-dimensional faces is $1$.